 You dream of teaching English and travelling the world.
-But when it comes to deciding where you want to go, the decision is not always so easy.
+But when it comes to deciding where to teach English abroad, the decision is not always so easy.

 With amazing places like Cambodia, Argentina or France to choose from, it’s easy to see why!
 A TEFL certification is your ticket to seeing the world, experiencing different cultures and helping others learn – all while earning money.

 Looking for inspiration on where your TEFL certificate can take you?
-Read on to find out the best places to land the most fun, rewarding and well-paying jobs teaching English.
+Read on to find out where to teach English abroad, including some of the best places to land the most fun, rewarding and well-paying jobs.

 With its legendary cuisine, historical sites and Mediterranean climate, is it any wonder Italy is a popular TEFL destination in Europe?